jrpereirajr/iris-fhir-analytics/README.md

 ## What's ready?

-* A sample FHIR server setup on a IRIS for Health instance.
+* A sample FHIR server setup on an IRIS for Health instance.
 * A POC for:
   * A simple cube, pivot table and dashboard for patients using IRIS Analytics (formerly known as DeepSee);
   * Create a cube manager.